 Growing older and “elder care” comes with many questions.
 What financial concerns do you have to take care of?
 What legal issues will you have to take care of?
 What can you do about health insurance?
 What about living and care options?
 We’ll discuss those questions here.

 When you become a senior citizen, you’ll probably have less income if you’re no longer working.
 If you worked, you probably have money set aside in a 401(k) or pension funds from your employers.
-You may also be able to draw quite a bit for Social Security.
+You may also be able to receive Social Security.
 Still, you may need to find ways to save money.
 Luckily, many businesses offer senior citizen discounts.
-They’re usually small but can add up quickly.
+They’re usually small but can add up if you’re conscientious .
 Loved ones who need assisted living will have to figure out if they can afford it with their income.

 As you get older, you may start thinking about different legal matters.
 You’ll want to draw up a will that spells out who receives what when you die.
 You also need to name someone to take care of your estate.
 This person will be responsible for making legal, medical and financial decisions if you’re not able to, or if you have to be put in assisted living.